 For this sovereign belief, I did my best to do what I was told, clinging to the ledge, until it was no longer possible to hold on.
 And I was one of the lucky ones.
 From the proletariat to the bosses, didn’t matter which side of the tracks, passed, failed, grandiose, or not, too many of my closest friends and family, convinced by the formalities and subsequent placing of relevance, didn’t make the drop.
 Addiction, kill or be killed, depression, schizophrenia, epilepsy, suicide, you name it, the hard grip of social science had done with them… a branch of people classification that shoved them into the pathological grinder of worthlessness.

 As a small person, my fourth year on the planet, I suffered a misfortune with an older boy at the village school, where my parents and teachers, those who were supposed to look out for me, turned a blind eye.
 But that didn’t preclude the fact, that way above the rubble, another eye observes from the wing.

 Despite the high degree of trauma, I remained alert enough… and this was to be the first of many impactive sociocultural lessons, prompting me to wake up to the fabrications masquerading as virtuous, adult, truths…

-Back in the classroom, the light was on and there was nobody home… thereby sat a fool… but Dumbo wasn’t without fire… there was consolation in being absentminded and humiliated accordingly, the cane saw fit to beat him less… more than that, he glimpsed a magical incandescent forest, then, as instructed, dissected, chopped, picked, tampered and cut it up, turning the pieces into fragments, for some sterile results, on a starched sheet of paper…
+back in the classroom, the light was on and there was nobody home… thereby sat a fool… but Dumbo wasn’t without fire… there was consolation in his discrepancies… labelled a simple idiot, the cane saw fit to beat him less… accepting his fate, he glimpsed a magical incandescent forest… then, as instructed he dissected, chopped, picked, tampered, cut it up, turning the pieces into fragments, for some sterile results, on a starched sheet of paper…

 Come along, hurry up, no time for that now and no time soon!